 “Medical payments to others” is a less expensive version of personal liability insurance since it only covers the minor medical bills of anyone injured in your house, such as slip and fall, burns, cuts, etc.

 A standard homeowners insurance policy does not cover weather-related flood damage, which can be a costly mistake if you live in a floodplain or near an area with large bodies of water.
-However, you may want to drop this coverage if you reside in a very low risk neighborhood, allowing you to save money.
+However, you may want to drop this coverage if you reside in a very low-risk neighborhood, allowing you to save money.

 But if you require flood insurance, it can be purchased through the National Flood Insurance Program.

 Many homeowners also think that personal property coverage reimburses the cost of replacing valuable items in their house without realizing that it has coverages limits or, to be more precise, a specified dollar amount.
-Hence, you may want to purchase “floater” coverage to insure high-priced items such as jewelry and art pieces.
+Hence, you may want to purchase “floater” coverage to ensure high-priced items such as jewelry and art pieces.

 And lastly, a standard homeowners insurance policy does not cover wear and tear and mechanical breakdowns.
-After all, it is mainly put in place to protect you from sudden and unexpected events such as fire, catastrophic weather events, and flood.
+After all, it is mainly put in place to protect you from sudden and unexpected events such as fire, catastrophic weather events, and floods.

 The cost of mechanical breakdowns, e.g. water heaters, furnaces, and important home appliances, is also not covered by a standard homeowners insurance policy.
 These systems fall under the umbrella of general maintenance (a separate coverage that comes with a higher premium), which also covers the cost of damages to plumbing, certain roof replacements, garage doors, and electrical systems.